Are annual reports (EPS)

 Are financial reports useful to determine corporate value?

-Share (EPS) are heavily criticized, as of today they still remain the
+Although the relevance of traditional financial reports and Earnings per Share (EPS) are heavily criticized, as of today they still remain the most widely used method of communicating the historic performance of companies.

-historic performance as any guarantee of future returns.
-This simple fact
+One cannot use historic performance as any guarantee of future returns.
+This simple fact already renders annual reports useless as far as estimating future value creation is concerned.

-fail to reliably measure the economic value of firms.
+Additionally there are several more reasons why earnings (accounting profit) fail to reliably measure the economic value of firms.
 They are:

 1. Alternative accounting methods may be employed (both required changes by FASB or IAS and voluntary changes can change reported earnings, but do not